megbrimef/urso-examples/README.md

 and _info.js where you have to setup sub namespace

 10) in template.js you can put objects you want to create into this.objects.
-I've created button named 'exampleButton', and text object with id 'exampleText'
+I've created button named 'exampleButton', and text object with name 'exampleText'

 11) to find created object use next functions: this.common.find - returns array of objects that created inside component,